 The healthcare provider will talk with you about the best treatment plan for your child.
 As instructed, your child will:

 Ice the heel 3 to 4 times a day for 15 to 20 minutes at a time.
-Use an ice pack or bag of frozen peas, or something similar.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a clean, thin towel or cloth.
 Never put ice directly on your child's skin.
-A thin cloth or towel should be between your child’s skin and the ice pack.

 Take anti-inflammatory medicine, such as ibuprofen, as directed.